abilandz/PH8124/Lecture_3/Lecture_3.md

 * Usage of keyword **function** (an alternative syntax exists, ```someName()```, but it is really a matter of taste which one you prefer)
 * Body of the function must be embedded within ```{ ... }```
 * For any variable needed only within the function, use the keyword **local**, to restrict its scope only within the body of the function.
 In this way, you will never encounter the clash between variables that were defined with the same name in the function, and in the terminal or in some other code from where you have called the function.
-If a variable is defined in the function without the keyword **local**, call to that function can spoil severely the environment from which the call to the function was executed, which can have dire consequences...
+If a variable is defined in the function without the keyword **local**, a call to that function can spoil severely the environment from which the call to the function was executed, which can have dire consequences...
 As a rule of thumb, each variable you need only in the function, declare as **local**

 The rest is the same as for the scripts:

-* Functions accept arguments in exactly the same way as scripts, via special ```${1}```, ```${2}```, ... variables
+* Functions handle arguments in exactly the same way as scripts, via special ```${1}```, ```${2}```, ... variables
-* You can call a function within another function, but only if it was defined first --- order of implementation matters in scripting languages!
+* You can call a function within another function, but only if it was defined first &mdash; order of implementation matters in scripting languages!
 * Do not forget to provide the return value at the end of the function, which sets its exit status.
 For most of the time functions are executed equivalently as commands, and then their exit status clearly matters
 * Typically, you implement all your functions in some file, let's say ```functions.sh```, and save it in your home directory (or anywhere else).
 Then, at the end of ```${HOME}/.bash_profile``` and ```${HOME}/.bashrc``` you insert the line:

 ```bash
 source ${HOME}/functions.sh
 ```
-If you have added the definitions of your personal functions in ```${HOME}/.bashrc``` , your functions from the file ```functions.sh``` will be automatically loaded in computer's memory and are ready for usage in each terminal session, just as **Linux** commands --- in this sense the first **Bash** function you have written can be regarded also as your first **Linux** command!
+If you have added the definitions of your personal functions in ```${HOME}/.bashrc``` , your functions from the file ```functions.sh``` will be automatically loaded in computer's memory and are ready for usage in each terminal session, just as **Linux** commands &mdash; in this sense the first **Bash** function you have written can be regarded also as your first **Linux** command!

 Finally, we remark that functions are superior to aliases: anything that can be done with an alias can be done better with a function.
 For instance, the classical alias definition: